Skip to main content

 Process

 All graduating medical students should make an appointment to meet with their MSPE writer between April and August of their senior year.
-Students should provide an up-to-date curriculum vita and complete the MSPE form in Oasis, which is required by the dean’s office prior to the scheduled meeting.
+Students must provide an up-to-date curriculum vita, 3-5 noteworthy characteristics and complete the MSPE form in OASIS, which is required by the dean's office prior to the scheduled meeting.
+Each noteworthy characteristic should be no more than 6 lines and will be edited by the letter writer in consultation with the student.

-Students have the opportunity to review the MSPE for factual accuracy at two points in the MSPE process (after the first and final drafts).
-All reviews must be in-person, and done in the Office of the Associate Dean for Clinical Education and Student Affairs.
-Students who will be out of town during September should notify their MSPE writer as soon as possible.
-Every effort will be made to have the letter completed before the student departs, so the student can review the content of the letter in person.
-For those students who are not able to review their MSPE in the office, they are encouraged to arrange a phone call in which the MSPE will be read to them by the Assistant or Associate Dean for Clinical Education and Student Affairs.
+Students who will be out of town during August and/or September should notify their MSPE writer as soon as possible.
+Every effort will be made to have the letter completed before the student departs, so the student can review the final version of the letter in person.
+For those students who are not able to review their MSPE in the office, they are encouraged to arrange a call in which the MSPE will be read to them by a staff member from the office of the Associate Dean for Student Affairs, Clinical Services.
 The MSPE will not be transmitted electronically to students for their review.

 Print as PDF